-Made in 1968
+Made in 1971

-Case Colour is Pearl Grey with Cream Keys
+Case Colour is Black with Cream Keys

 With Plastic Snap-over Carrry Case and Facsimile Instruction Booklet